ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/patch-ts-data.markdown

 * Call `session.Advanced.Defer` and pass it a `PatchCommandData` instance.
 * Pass the `PatchCommandData` constructor method -
    * the document ID
-   * the change vector, if needed (or `null` if not)
+   * the change vector or `null`)
    * a `PatchRequest` instance
-* Fill the `PatchRequest` instance with your script and its values.
+* Add the `PatchRequest` instance a Java Script.
-  The script can be used to append and remove time-series entries.
+  Use the script to append or remove time-series entries.
 * Call `session.SaveChanges()` to perform the patch.

 {PANEL/}